Penn State chartered by the Commonwealth of Pennsylvania. First campus located in Centre County.

 A Bachelor of Fine Arts degree in creative writing is added to the curriculum.
 Penn State Behrend now offers thirty-one majors, nineteen minors, and three graduate-degree programs.

 The college breaks ground on the Research and Economic Development Center (REDC).
 Once completed, the REDC will effectively double the amount of classroom and office space at Penn State Behrend.

 Senat Hall, the college's latest residence facility, opens to its first residents.
-The hall is open to first-year students participating in the Freshman Interest Groups program.

 In December, Pascale Malouin traveled from her home in Edmonton, Alberta, to Erie to take part in commencement and become the very first graduate of Penn State's online Master of Project Management (M.P.M.) program.
 This marked the first time she had stepped foot on the campus.